-The previous analysis has attempted to describe the state of the residential housing market in Blaine County, Oklahoma.
+The previous analysis has attempted to describe the state of the residential housing market in Tillman County, Oklahoma.
 Where possible, information regarding the population centers of the county was included to assess need on a community level.
 Much of the information is based on demographic information from local authorities and national information services.
 However, personal interviews were performed with property owners and managers, real estate professionals, and community officials in an effort to substantiate information from the national organizations and understand current market conditions.
 Several important issues regarding housing have become apparent through this analysis and are identified below.

-Blaine County has declined in population and households over the last fifteen years, and this trend is projected to continue over the next five years.
-Employment levels remain below their pre-2008 levels, and the closure of the Diamondback Correctional Center has not improved the situation.
+Tillman County has steadily declined in population for the last fifteen years, continuing a trend since the 1940 Census.
+Employment levels have been generally declining for the last fifteen years in Tillman County, though there has been some slight upward trend in the last year.
 Without any significant new employment opportunities in the area, it is unlikely that the trend of declining population and household levels will reverse in the near future.

-In terms of disaster resiliency we note that 43 tornadoes have impacted the county between 1959 and 2014, with 10 injuries and three fatalities combined.
+In terms of disaster resiliency we note that 74 tornadoes have impacted the county between 1959 and 2014, with 138 injuries and 12 fatalities.
+The National Climatic Data Center notes 12 flooding events in Tillman County between 1995 and 2007.
+We recommend the county create a registry of shelters for individual and business-based shelters.

-Blaine County is located within the Oklahoma Balance of State Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
-Throughout the entire Balance of State CoC, there are an estimated 295 homeless persons, 154 of which are estimated to be sheltered.
-Homeless children under the age of 18 are more likely to be unsheltered than sheltered.
+Tillman County is located within the Southwest Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
+Throughout the entire Southwest Oklahoma CoC, there are an estimated 239 homeless persons, 177 of which are estimated to be sheltered.
+This Continuum of Care has a disproportionately high number of homeless veterans, and at least 8 homeless households comprised only of children.
+Investment should be made for more temporary and permanent housing for homeless veterans in this region.